1975 Les Marroniers

 Les Marronniers became one of the principal venues for annual conferences organized by the Institute of Ecotechnics.
 In 1976, the Ocean Conference started a series which included the 1977 Desert Conference (held at Synergia Ranch), the 1978 Mountain Conference held in Kathmandu, Nepal, in cooperation with a group of Tibetan refugees IE was working with, the 1979 Jungle Conference in Penang, Malaysia.
 Then the conferences returned to Les Marronniers for the 1980 Planet Earth Conference, 1981 Solar System Conference, and 1982 Galactic Conference and concluded with the 1983 Cosmos Conference.

 The 1980 Planet Earth Conference was published by Synergetic Press, London, as “Man, Earth, and the Challenges.”
 It included presentations by Dr. Thor Heyerdahl, Dr. Alexander King (Club of Rome), William Burroughs, Sir Ghillean Prance, Dr. Bernhardt Lotsch, Dr. Edwin McKee, Dr. Gregory Khozin of the Soviet Academy, and others.
-Later series focused on the Biosphere and, by the late 1990s, alternated between Synergia Ranch in New Mexico and Les Marronniers.
+Later series focused on the Biosphere and, by the late 1990s, alternated between Synergia Ranch in New Mexico and Les Marroniers.
 Starting in 1979, these annual conferences included the yearly get-together of people working on the various IE-consulted projects in a “synergist” gathering.

-Studio III, the Les Marronniers Theater of All Possibilities (TAP) ensemble, produced two shows a year from 1980-1985.
+Studio III, the Les Marroniers Theater of All Possibilities (TAP) ensemble, produced two shows a year from 1980-1985.
 These were a mix of original plays, French classics, and avant garde productions for performance in the LM theater and for touring in Provence.

 Molly (Cyclone) and Cesco Rimondi in front of the maison.